rudolfjs/openwebui-deploy/README.md

 # Deployment

+1. Clone this repository to your local workstation.

+2. Review the `docker-compose.yaml` file, default traefik will use port 80.

-To deploy the Open WebUI service and the `pipeline` service:
+3. To deploy the Open WebUI service and the `pipeline`service:

 ```bash
 docker compose up -d
 ```

-Once completed, you can access the web service on `localhost:3000`
+Once completed, you can access the web service on `localhost/`

 # Configuration